 Knowing the skills you possess is a great step to becoming a digital nomad.
 You must identify a skill that you can use to make money online.

 You should already have computer skills and knowledge of the internet.
 This will make things a lot easier for you.
 Some remote working skills include engineering, computer design, and marketing.

 Also, content writing is a great remote working skill.
-Content writing allows you to make money while traveling.
+Content writing and content marketing allows you to make money while traveling.